enenum/konfig/README.md

 konfig.LoadCfg(cfg, <config file 1> <config file 2> ... "env" <more config fiels>)
 ```

 Its a WIP.
-Mor to come.
+More to come.